Essay 7.3 — The Plugin Kit, Part 3 of 9.

 Who reads it.
 The LLM agent.
 Voices delivered via hooks land in the agent’s context window — either as soft injections via additionalContext JSON (coaching) or as exit-2 stderr refusals (blocks).
 The LLM sees the string mid-turn and reacts.

 Who writes it.
 Mostly CONDENSE step 4 (which consumes [VOICE-UPDATE] markers other phases emit).
 The historian subagent also updates voice files when the plugin’s evolution requires new coaching.
-PLUGIN-LOCK is the underlying gate for any edit.
+In the current prototype, voice.xml is treated as a soft-memory surface, not a PLUGIN-LOCK-only code surface.

 What it depends on.
 The shared lib/voice-helper/ helper (the get_voice function that loads voice.xml entries and substitutes {{var}} placeholders).